playfulprogramming/playfulprogramming/content/LayZee/posts/a-quick-overview-of-the-deno-cli-1pm5/index.md

 *Check source module formatting with `deno fmt --check`.*

-Display command usage and examples
+# Display command usage and examples {#display-command-usage-and-examples}

 Deno's built-in `deno help` command displays usage and examples for all commands or a single command.